Appointing A Power Of Attorney Is Imperative

 At J. Jeffrey Press, P.A., we draft these important documents for clients in Morris County and all throughout northern New Jersey.

 What Is A Durable Power Of Attorney?

 A durable power of attorney is as important as, if not more important than, a will.
-With a durable power of attorney, you can appoint someone to act on your behalf if you are unable to do so yourself under any imaginable set of circumstances.
+With a durable power of attorney, you have the ability to appoint someone to act on your behalf if you are unable to do so yourself under any imaginable set of circumstances.

 For example, you could be away from home, ill, injured in an accident or incapacitated due to dementia or Alzheimer’s disease.

 A “durable” power of attorney remains in effect while you are physically or mentally incapacitated – but not after your death.
 A durable power of attorney circumvents the need for a court to appoint a guardian if you cannot manage your own affairs.
 Guardianship proceedings can be costly and time-consuming.
 They can also be contentious if family members do not agree on who should be your guardian.

 Experienced attorney J. Jeffrey Press can help you avoid these outcomes by drafting a durable power of attorney that meets your specific needs and those of your family.

 What Is A Living Will (Advance Health Care Directive)?